Salah-sre/python-mit/README.md

 # Description

-Scripts part of the MIT 6.00 course : Introduction to Computer Science and Programming, Fall 2008
+Scripts part of the MIT courses:
+ - 6.00 : Introduction to Computer Science and Programming, Fall 2008
+ - 6.0002 : Introduction to Computational Thinking and Data Science, Fall 2016

 # Requirements :
  - Python3